 Inadmissible foreigners facing emergency situations abroad may be able to travel to the U.S. through a "humanitarian parole" non-immigrant visa.
 Parolees may stay in the U.S. for only as long as the emergency exists, but they are allowed to apply for "re-parole" to remain in the U.S. longer.

 Below our Las Vegas Nevada humanitarian parole lawyers answer frequently-asked-question about relevant laws, eligibility requirements, and application processes.
-Click on a topic below to go direction to that section:

 - 1. What is "humanitarian parole"?